-In this paper, we revisit the normed case, and we present a polynomial time algorithm deciding whether a given normed BPA process α is bisimilar with a given normed BPP process M. The main idea is to derive a polynomial bound for the "finite-state core" of the transition system generated by the BPP process M. To this aim we provide a new algorithm, based on dd-functions, with time complexity $O(n^3)$, which transforms a given normed BPP process into a "prime form", where bisimilarity coincides with equality.
+In this paper, we revisit the normed case, and we present a polynomial algorithm deciding whether a given normed BPA process α is bisimilar with a given normed BPP process M. The main idea is to derive a polynomial bound for the "finite-state core" of the transition system generated by the BPP process M. To this aim we provide a new algorithm, based on dd-functions, with time complexity $O(n^3)$, which transforms a given normed BPP process into a "prime form", where bisimilarity coincides with equality.
 Such a transformation could be based on the prime decompositions in [10] but with worse complexity (which was, in fact, not analyzed in [10]).
-If the constructed finite-state core exceeds the derived bound, we answer negatively; otherwise we construct a BPA processe α and α are bisimilar with M, and the final step is to decide if BPA processes α and α are bisimilar.
-This final step can be handled by referring to [8] or [9].
-We also sketch a simple self-contained algorithm which uses the fact that α is close to a finite-state system.
-This should lead to a better complexity estimation, though we provide no analysis here.
+If the constructed finite-state core exceeds the derived bound, we answer negatively; otherwise we construct a BPA processes α and α' are bisimilar with M, and the final step is to decide if BPA processes α and α' are bisimilar.

+The mentioned final step can be handled by referring to [8] or [9].
+We also sketch a simple self-contained algorithm which uses the fact that α' is close to a finitestate system.
+This should lead to a better complexity estimation, although we do not analyze it here.

 As a side result, our approach also shows a clear polynomial time algorithm testing if there exists a bisimilar BPA process to a given BPP process.
-This is an alternative to the respective polynomiality result in [12].
+This polynomiality was already shown in [12].